frantisekstanko/frantisekstanko/README.md

 Experienced with test-driven, event-driven, domain-driven development, MVC, hexagonal architecture, and agile methodologies.
-I code in Rust for personal projects and use PHP and JavaScript in my professional work.
+I code in Rust for personal projects and use PHP and TypeScript in my professional work.
 I am proficient with most Linux distributions and enjoy bash scripting.
 ___
 **My productivity stack**